Jules Verne's tomb

-The Jules Verne's Tomb is a grave memorial in Amiens, France La Madeleine Cemetery.
-It marks the grave of the 19th century writer Jules Verne.
+The Jules Verne's tomb is a grave memorial in Amiens, France La Madeleine Cemetery.
+It marks the grave of the 19th-century writer Jules Verne.
 The sculpture was designed by Albert Roze and it depicts a man breaking out of his grave and reaching skyward.
-Verne died March 24, 1905 and the sculpture was added to the gravesite in 1907.
+Verne died March 24, 1905, and the sculpture was added to the gravesite in 1907.

 Background

-In 1905 Jules Verne died in Amiens France, from chronic diabetes and complications from a stroke which paralyzed his right side. and 2 years later his tomb featured a dramatic sculpture of a man pushing his way out of the earth reaching to the heavens.
-The sculpture is entitled "Vers l’immortalité et l’éternelle jeunesse" (“towards immortality and eternal youth”).
+In 1905 Jules Verne died in Amiens France, from chronic diabetes and complications from a stroke that paralyzed his right side. and two years later his tomb featured a dramatic sculpture of a man pushing his way out of the earth reaching to the heavens.
+The sculpture is entitled Vers l’immortalité et l’éternelle jeunesse ("Towards immortality and eternal youth").
 It was announced in January 1907 sculptor Albert Roze would erect a monument at the Jules Verne gravesite.

 The grave's sculpture has become a tourist attraction.
 The city of Amiens also features the tomb on their tourist page.